Be-Secure/BeSLab/CONTRIBUTING.md

 git clone https://github.com/<younamespace>/BeSLab.git
 ```

-3. Develop, update and test the code locally.
+3. change directory to BeSLab.

+4. Copy the template file from docs/beslab_new_module.sh to src/besman-\<toolname>\.sh

+5. Update the function names in template file by replacing the \"toolname\" with the name of tool.

+6. Update the functions as per the tool. \(Follow the instructrions mentioned in template comments.\)

+7. Call the new function in BLIman main beslab installation [file](https://github.com/Be-Secure/BeSLab/blob/master/src/besman-beslab-env.sh).
+Put a check to install the tool only if installation is enabled in genesis file used.\(The cumpulsory configuraation TOOLNAME_INSTALL in genesis file.\).
+If enabled, call the install function of newly written module for the new tool.

-4. Push the tested and passed code changes to your forked branch.
+7. Push the tested and passed code changes to your forked branch.

 5. Raise a PR from your forked repository to BeSLab repository in Be-Seucure namespace.